zcrnf/Music_Transformer/README.md

 Internet Archive. (n.d.).
 Audio Archive. https://archive.org/details/audio

-For bugs or questions, please open an issue on GitHub or email the project maintainer.
+For bugs or questions, please open an issue on GitHub or email the project maintainer: myuzheng@ucdavis.edu